Chzerdalis/Universiry_projects/Concurrent_Programming/Project_1/README.md

-# Systems Programming Lab: Concurrency, Pipes, and Parallel Sorting
+# Lab: Concurrency, Pipes, and Parallel Sorting

 This lab consists of three exercises focused on multithreading, inter-thread communication, and parallel algorithm design using the C programming language and the POSIX Threads (`pthread`) library.